sherkon18/aws-greengrass-docker/README.md

 > **CAUTION:** when you change the Docker storage driver, you won't see the images and containers created with the old storage driver, until you change it back.
 [Details here](https://docs.docker.com/storage/storagedriver/select-storage-driver/#check-your-current-storage-driver)

+Edit /etc/docker/daemon.json with "sudo nano /etc/docker/daemon.json"

+Change the file to the following:
+{
+    "storage-driver":"devicemapper"
+}

 ### Build the AWS Greengras image

 ```